 - Check out several industry leaders and their websites.
 You can always refer to web app development professionals for guidance in terms of UX design, web solutions and related trends.
 Browse their websites and pay attention to details such as sitemap, load times, ad placement, calls to action, popups, etc.

 - Take notes on what you like and dislike about each website before jumping into your own site’s UX design.
-Use the opportunity to learn from other business’ mistakes instead of repeating what customers and clients might dislike.
+Use the opportunity to learn from other businesses’ mistakes instead of repeating what customers and clients might dislike.

 Develop a Customer Profile